Beggar by the Gate

 Plea to Repent

-Peter urged His hearers to recognize who Jesus is.
-He is "the Holy One and the Just" (Acts 3:14), "the Prince of life" (Acts 3:15), and the "Son" of God (Acts 3:13).
-God had raised Him from the dead and glorified Him, and the lame man had been healed by putting faith in His name.
+In rebuke of the Jews who killed Jesus, Peter proclaimed that God had raised Him from the dead and glorified Him, and the lame man had been healed by putting faith in His name.

 Peter then softened his appeal by conceding that the Jews had killed Jesus out of ignorance.
 Yet he immediately added that Jesus fulfilled the prophecies of the Old Testament.
 He was implying that their ignorance was inexcusable.
 As students of the Scriptures, they should have known that Christ would suffer and die for the sins of the world.